jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

   (c) the extended period becomes the period of the exemption; and (d) the Minister may exercise the power in paragraph (a) more than once; and (e) extensions of the period of an exemption must be notified in the Gazette.
-(9) Exemptions—
-  (a) are regulations for the purposes of the Regulations (Disallowance) Act 1989; and (b) are not regulations for the purposes of the Acts and Regulations Publication Act 1989.
+(9) An exemption is a disallowable instrument, but not a legislative instrument, for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.

 **Regional pest management plans**